-With the tulips in bloom and the weather improving, it can only mean one thing: Spring has arrived!
+Spring is coming!
+Soon the tulips will be in bloom and the weather improving.
 With the change in weather, it’s time to get outside with the kids.
 In the Beaverton area, you can find a playground that suits everyone’s taste.

 Looking for space to run?
 This central Beaverton park has space and shade for all.
 The playground includes two separate structures, one for younger kids and one for bigger kids.
 Alongside them sits a huge green field with a paved track loop.
 With plentiful seating and natural areas, it’s an ideal picnic location.
 You can lay down a blanket under the trees on the well-manicured lawn if you can’t find a spot under the covered picnic tables.